-An Albumen print by an unidentified photographer from around 1860-80.
-Tinirau (Blackhead) is the head land in the background, Tunnel beach is in the foreground.
-This print was kindly given to Lloyd Godman by Marshall Seifert and has since been donated to the Hocken Library
+An Albumen print by an unidentified photographer from around spectacular basalt outcrop that extends several hundred nel beach is in the foreground.
+This print was kindly given to Lloyd en Library, in Dunedin.

 A photograph taken from a similar viewpoint showing the profile of the headland beginning to be altered by mining.
-1985 natural cathedral.
-To the east of the "Roman Baths" area was a causeway of columns that extended as steps about 50 meters into the ocean creating an area called the "Dock".
+1985